bernie-skipole/indi-mr/docs/source/usage/redis_keys.rst

 **logdata:elementattributes:<elementname>:<propertyname>:<devicename>**

 A key is created for every element name, for every property name, for every device name.
-Each key stores a a JSON string of an attribute object for the element.
+The datastring for each log is a JSON string of an attribute dictionary for the element.

 .. _log_lengths: